 What to Do With Trademarked Terms?

 Everyone knows the importance of spelling a trademarked term correctly, but what happens when a trademarked word needs to be made plural?
-Writing professionals looking to ensure their press releases and other documents are error-free should pay attention to this plural controversy, described by Grammar Girl.
+Marketing and other professionals looking to ensure their press releases and other documents are error-free should pay attention to this plural controversy, described by Grammar Girl.

 How to Make Product Names Plural